LibraStack/UnityMvvmToolkit/README.md

 The `BindableListView` control is the most efficient way to create lists.
 Use the `binding-items-source-path` of the `BindableListView` to bind to an `ObservableCollection`.

-The following example demonstrates how to bind to a list of users with `BindableListView`.
+The following example demonstrates how to bind to a collection of users with `BindableListView`.

 Create a main `UI Document` named `UsersView.uxml` with the following content.